But those poor people in Cozumel are just going to get hammered.

 Only Judiciary Committee members are allowed to see it, but apparently he saw it.

-Nobody raised the stink about it.
+Yeah, nobody raised the stink about it.

-What whatever, if there are indictments, and I again remind you that you've got so many journalists now that that are quoting sources, lawyers uh familiar with testimony and so it'd be really hard-pressed to folks to think that everybody's just totally making this up.
+Whatever, if there are indictments, and I, again, remind you that you've got so many journalists now that are quoting sources, lawyers familiar with testimony.

-If you're born after 1945, 45, you might not be able to even play with this because you might not be old enough uh to uh to have you might not have been old enough to be paying attention.
+Speaking of Dingy Harry, I'm going to check to see how many of you, if you're, let's see, if you're born after 1945, 45, you might not be able to even play with this because you might not be old enough to have, might not have been old enough to be paying attention.

-But Dingy Harry has floated a new Democrat slogan for 2006, and the slogan is America can do better.
+But Dingy Harry has floated a new Democrat slogan for 2006, and the slogan is, America can do better.

 And this phrase is appearing more and more frequently.